terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

   - The black X's show data points that the NN mistakenly classified as outside the circle.
   - The genius of the NN is that it can take a data combination that it has never seen and still make a good guess as to what the data is.
 That is also the NN's weakness.
   - This is why scaling is so important.
 Because AI has no intelligence.
 But with much more brute force calculation, the error rate of the UFA can go down enough to give the illusion of intelligence.
 The marketing/hype genius of Musk is that can make "batteries" in a car a status symbol, and make "macrohard" (brute force computing) a status symbol for AI.
   - REMEMBER: The NN knows nothing about x,y, the circle, etc. It only computes numbers.
+And the **NN is a clocked binary state machine**.
+Intelligence (human style) exists in time only, not as a series of binary states.
+- **Decoder**.
+Convert from a probability for inside/outside the circle to a binary state (1 or 0; inside/outside circle).

 **All of the above insight (and much more) about the CORE of AI from one tiny demo**.